 Toy soldier is the dark swatch on the left.

 One of the negatives to long distance DIY is having to choose finishes I haven't actually seen or touched.
 This is frustrating for both of us, for instance, it took me weeks to choose the wall tiles for the bathroom.
 I felt the need to look at every possible tile option online, while trying to envision them in the space (talk about paralyzed by choice!)

 Ultimately we went with these beautiful Winchester tiles, handmade in England, in a gorgeous white called Papyrus.
-The tiles are actually a few different shades of white, and Nathan, our tiler did an beautiful job of mingling them so they appear totally random.
-They are an extra long subway tile and we opted to use white grout as well.
+The tiles are actually a few different shades of white, they are an extra long subway tile and we opted to use white grout as well.

 Pisa tiles for the floors.

 In stark contrast to the difficulty I had in choosing the wall tiles, are the floor tiles.
 Last June when we realized the floor would have to be tiled, Matt and I went together and looked at some options.
 In about 20 minutes we picked three samples, brought them home, and in another 10 minutes, we had ordered our favorite, so easy.